My yoga students and I always thank each other at the end of a class.

 She kept traveling to India studying yoga in between jobs, as well as taking a course in Ayurvedic Massage and Pulse Diagnosis in Rishikesh and studying Tibetan Massage in Dharamsala; then she moved to Koh Samui in the south of Thailand where she taught yoga at Spa Samui, and at Four Seasons Resort.
 Another trip to India and she decided to come back to Thailand and open her own company in Koh Phangan.
 After 2 years on the island she relocated to Koh Samui where she taught yoga and meditation at Infinite Horizons Rehab Centre.
 She opened a Yoga Studio and Retreat Centre in Taling Ngam on the south of the island in 2011, situated on a beautiful beach front location.

-She currenty teaches 200 hours Yoga Teacher Training courses, as well as 100 hours Yin Yoga Teacher Training Courses at Koh Samui, at Koh Phangan and at different location in Europe.
-She also hosts raw and juice detox retreats from Koh Samui.
+Simona currenty teaches 200 hours Yoga Teacher Training courses, as well as 100 hours Yin Yoga Teacher Training Courses at Koh Samui, at Koh Phangan and at different location in Europe.
+She also hosts a different range of continuing education courses.